 How can you tell if your strategy is working?
 How can you compare the cost and return of your campaigns?
 And how can you decide what to do next?
 The only way to answer these questions is to monitor a set of marketing key performance indicators, or KPIs.

-If you’re asking yourself, “what is a marketing KPI?,” you’ve come to the right place.
-Keep reading to find out what exactly KPIs are, and how you can choose the right ones for your business and goals.
+If you’re asking yourself, “What is a marketing KPI?”, you’ve come to the right place.
+Keep reading to find out the definition of marketing KPIs, and how you can choose the right ones for your business and goals.
 And give us a call at 888-601-5359 if you want to improve your online presence!

 What is a marketing KPI?

 Marketing key performance indicators, or KPIs, are the metrics that determine whether or not a marketing strategy is helping you achieve your business goals.
 Although there are thousands of numbers related to your various campaigns you could monitor, KPIs are the ones you’ve deemed most important.

 Depending on your industry and goals, there are many different metrics you may want to focus on.
 For example, if you’re working on improving your website, your KPIs might be server speed, load time, and bounce rate.
 If you’re working on customer service, you might choose to monitor customer retention and employee response time.